• Work

 Bio

-Ruiyun Ba is an interdisciplinary artist based in Chicago and Beijing, who mainly works with performance, video, and public intervention.
-She holds a Bachelor of Fine Art in furniture design from the Central Academy of Fine Arts (CAFA) in Beijing.
-She majored in sculptors for her masters at the School of the Art Institute of Chicago.
-Her childhood experience in the countryside has strongly influenced her current work.
-Her projects consider the changes in modern social identities against the gradual loss of intimate social relationships.
-Her work has been shown in several exhibitions, for instance, The Second Farewell (2014) in Beijing, Spa and Screen (2017) in the USA, The Dust of the World, Washed by Droplets of Dew (2018) in Japan, Asia Digital Art Exhibition (2022)in China, Plant Intelligent (2023) in China.
+Her work has been shown in several exhibitions, for instance, The Second Farewell (2014) in Beijing, Spa and Screen (2017) in the USA, The Dust of the World, Washed by Droplets of Dew (2018) in Japan, Asia Digital Art Exhibition (2022)in China, Plant Intelligent (2023) in China, The 3rd Jinan International Biennale (2024) in China.

 Statement